 If by “Trinity,” one primarily has in mind a degree program, responsible for training students and teaching classes, then the Henry Center has less prominence in the daily curricular and student life of Trinity’s campus.
 The Henry Center is more closely tied to the research and writing aspect of faculty responsibilities, and it is founded especially in an effort to overcome the fragmentation and specialization happening in scholarship as well as between the academy and the church.
 The Henry Center is therefore primarily focused on building partnerships between institutions and has limited regular involvement in the curricular programs of Trinity.
 The same would also be true with regard to the Creation Project.

-10. What is The Creation Project’s relationship to the Templeton Religion Trust?
+10. What is the Creation Project’s relationship to the John Templeton Foundation?

-The Templeton Religion Trust is a foundation that has awarded and is funding the project that we (grantee) submitted, a $3.4 million, three-year, six-program initiative on the doctrine of creation.
+The John Templeton Foundation is a foundation that has awarded and is funding the project that we (grantee) submitted, a $4.2 million, three-year, five-program initiative on the doctrine of creation.
 The next question will address whether we have been required to shape our theology around any particular scientific theory.
 On the nature of our relationship to Templeton, however, it might be good to add a word about foundation work in general, which is common part of university life, but may be somewhat unfamiliar to many people in the church.

 11. Does Templeton require the promotion of theistic evolution by its grant recipients?